 The lentivirus genus contains several well-known viruses as Bovine immunodeficiency virus, Equine infectious anemia virus, Feline immunodeficiency virus, Puma lentivirus, Caprine arthritis encephalitis virus and Human immunodeficiency virus 1 (HIV-1).

 What is Retrovirus?

-Retrovirus is a RNA virus.
-However, unlike other RNA viruses, retrovirus possesses unique ability to reverse transcribe its RNA genome into a double-stranded DNA.
-Once it transcribes, this virus integrate DNA into host’s genome.
-This unique ability has been used to develop certain applications like gene therapy of inherited diseases.
-Unlike the most other viruses, retrovirus vectors are capable of infecting a wide variety of cells.
+Retrovirus is an RNA virus.
+However, unlike other RNA viruses, retrovirus possesses the unique ability to reverse transcribe its RNA genome into a double-stranded DNA.
+It is due to the enzyme reverse transcriptase present in retroviruses.
+After transforming into DNA, viral DNA integrates with the host DNA.
+Thus, this unique ability has been used to develop certain applications like gene therapy of inherited diseases.
+Unlike most other viruses, retrovirus vectors are capable of infecting a wide variety of cells.
 Because of this ability, retrovirus has been widely applied in clinical trials and cancer vaccine strategies.
 Retroviruses infect actively dividing cells.

-• Lentivirus is considered as a subgroup of retroviruses.
+- Lentivirus is a type of retrovirus.